-PRAN 212 Variations in Health 3
+Variations in Health 3

 This course focuses on the continuum of care and the development of knowledge related to health challenges managed in the community setting.
 Pathophysiology and nursing management of clients requiring home health care, rehabilitation, and supportive services such as community living and disabilities will be explored.
-Cultural diversity in healing approaches will be explored as well as the incorporation of evidence informed research and practice.
+Cultural diversity in healing approaches is explored as well as the incorporation of evidence informed research and practice.